jwiegley/emacs-async/README.md

     async-ready FUTURE

-Query a FUTURE to see if the ready is ready -- i.e., if no blocking would result from a call to `async-get' on that FUTURE.
+Query a FUTURE to see if the ready is ready -- i.e., if no blocking would result from a call to `async-get` on that FUTURE.

 ## async-wait